peteroupc/MailLib/docs/PeterO.DataUtilities.md

 <b>Return Value:</b>

 0 if the entire string was read without errors, -1 if the string is not valid UTF-8 and  <i>replace</i>
-is false, or -2 if the end of the stream was reached before the last haracter was read completely (which is only the case if <i>bytesCount</i>
+ is false, or -2 if the end of the stream was reached before the last character was read completely (which is only the case if  <i>bytesCount</i>
  is 0 or greater).

 <b>Exceptions:</b>